ElijahRomer/EmployeeDatabase/README.md

 To install this application, follow the below steps:

-1. download the entire directory to a place on your computer in which it can be found.
+1. Download the entire directory to a place on your computer in which it can be found.
 2. Navigate to the application directory in your terminal.
 3. Install dependencies with the following command: